Dev1an/Woordjes/Readme.md

 - Remove words from a list
 - Present word in full screen on a second monitor (via AirPlay or HDMI cable)
 - Synchronize all words inside a private iCloud database in realtime
+- Cache all words locally (eliminating the need to always download all the words on startup)

  ![iOS](Screenshots/iOS.PNG)